beingvinaygupta/beingvinaygupta/README.md

 - 👀 I’m interested in india
 - 🌱 I’m currently learning blockchain
 - 💞️ I’m looking to collaborate on Laravel, NodeJS, ReactJS, VueJS, AngularJS, HTML, Tailwind.
-- 📫 How to reach me vinay@seekware.in
+- 📫 How to reach me vinaygupta771@gmail.com

 <!---
 beingvinaygupta/beingvinaygupta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.